feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the researched information into three concise bullet points highlighting the main aspects of Algeria's economy."
+#> [1] "Summarize the gathered information into 3 concise bullet points highlighting the main aspects of Algeria's economic situation."
 #>
 #> [[2]]$response
-#> - Algeria's GDP growth is modest at 2-3% in early 2024, showing recovery from
+#> - Algeria's GDP stands at approximately $170 billion with a growth rate of 2-3%
-#> oil revenue fluctuations.
-#> - Unemployment remains high, particularly among youth, at around 12-14%.
+#> as of early 2024.
+#> - Inflation is moderate, estimated between 4-5%.
-#> - The economy is driven by key sectors including hydrocarbons (oil and gas),
+#> - The economy is primarily driven by hydrocarbons, accounting for over 90% of
-#> agriculture, and mining.
+#> exports and 30-40% of GDP, with emerging contributions from agriculture and
+#> construction sectors.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE